Frequently Asked Questions

 To help you in your application, we have put together some frequently asked questions on the application process including which program to apply to, English language tests, interviews, references, entry tests and receiving an offer.

 When does the next round of applications open?

-Applications for our 2022 online Mastercard Foundation Scholars Program, for postgraduate degrees only, will open on 31st January 2022 at 10am UK time and will close on 14th March at 4pm UK time.
-Only graduated, or are soon to graduate, Mastercard Foundation Scholars from a Mastercard Foundation partner institution are eligible to apply.
+Applications for our 2022 online Mastercard Foundation Scholars Program, for Online Learning postgraduate degrees only, will open on 31st January 2022 at 10am UK time and will close on 14th March at 4pm UK time.
+Only graduated (or soon to graduate) Mastercard Foundation undergraduate Scholars from a Mastercard Foundation partner institution are eligible to apply.